valse/gatsby-source-blogger/README.md

 ### Post featured image

-By default, if available, the plugin download the post featured image and link it on the `featuredImage` node field and create the `featuredImageUrl` variable on the markdown front matter pointing to the original remote url.
+By default, if available, the plugin download the post featured image and link it on the `featuredImage` node field (you might want to disable this by setting the `downloadImage` plugin option to `false`) and create the `featuredImageUrl` variable on the markdown front matter pointing to the original remote url.
-You might want to disable this by setting the `downloadImage` plugin option to `false`.